 Finely Shredded Coconut

-When I first published this recipe I just put 8 oz of finely shredded coconut because that is a standard measurement and then you can just dump in the whole bag.
+When I first published this recipe I just put 8 oz of finely shredded coconut flakes because that is a standard measurement and then you can just dump in the whole bag.
 A lot of people translated that to 1 cup of finely shredded coconut.
 Not the same thing.
-Coconut is light and fluffy so 8 oz of coconut is actually 2 1/2 cups.
+Coconut is light and fluffy so 8 oz of unsweetened coconut flakes is actually 2 ½ cups.

 You can leave the chocolate chips out for plain macaroons, add some nuts, add your favorite extract, and easily adapt this recipe for your own family.
-Last time I made these Easy Coconut Macaroons I made half the chocolate chips and made the other half into Triple Chocolate Macaroons with cocoa powder, chocolate chips, and a chocolate drizzle.
+Last time I made these easy gluten free keto coconut macaroons I made half with sugar free chocolate chips mixed in and made the other half into Triple Chocolate Macaroons with cocoa powder, chocolate chips, and a melted sugar free chocolate drizzle.

-My new favorite variation is adding unsweetened dried cranberries and white chocolate chips!
+My new favorite variation is adding a dash of vanilla extract, unsweetened dried cranberries, and white chocolate chips!

 - Preheat oven to 350.